arma-events/docs/src/en/markdown.md

 ## Code Block

-Beginn every line with ` ` 4 blank spaces to create a code block.
+Begin every line with ` ` 4 blank spaces to create a code block.
 Alternatively, enclose the text in ` ``` ` to create a code block.
 No support for syntax highlighting.

 ![Code Block](../images/markdown/code-block.png "Code Block")